kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | Fig. 8 Kubernetes CoreDNS Cache |

 #### Summary
-Test results shown there is a small impact on istio proxy but none of those are overall considerably.
+Scenario 2 result shown there is a small impact on istio proxy.

-On Kubernetes side look good, CoreDNS service side is no considerable DNS record request observed and DNS records mostly read from DNS cache.
+Kubernetes CoreDNS service metrics are showing no suspicion behavior.
+DNS record request and DNS lookups mostly read from the DNS cache.

 Test shown 100% sampling rate, increase overall network traffic, in certain circumstances can cause increased network latency and some networking issues.

 ### Scenario 3

-Following picture shown call execution summary (from client perspective) of test cluster with istio sampling rate 100% setup.
+Fig. 1 shown call execution summary (from client perspective) of test cluster, with istio sampling rate 100% setup.

+Different to **Scenario 2**, Jaeger tracing collector service has no working endpoint here.

 Success rate of call execution is 33% and average response time is around **9 seconds.**

 Unsuccessfully calls mostly result HTTP 503 because of upstream services can't access Jaeger tracing collector.